How to buy cheap perfume and aftershave

 For low-cost designer perfumes, head to The Fragrance Shop (TFS).

 They have a huge range of women's perfumes and men's aftershaves on sale for good prices.
-Sometimes, there will only be a small saving (e.g. £1 off the RRP), but if you look in the clearance section of their site you should find some real bargains.
+Sometimes, there will only be a small saving (e.g. £1 off the RRP), but you could find some real bargains in the clearance section.

-For example, we've seen a 75ml Eau de Toilette (we briefly explain the different types of perfume here) bottle of Truly Joyful by Kate Spade on sale for £16.50 – the RRP was £45, so it was a big saving.
+For example, we've seen a 75ml Eau de Toilette bottle of Truly Joyful by Kate Spade on sale for £16.50.
+The RRP was £45, so it was a big saving.

 If you subscribe for a membership with The Fragrance Shop, you'd have the chance to get 20% off the perfume.
 In the case of the Truly Joyful bottle by Kate Spade, the member's price was £13.20.